abiiranathan/epollix/README.md

 - [x] Form processing(application/x-www-form-urlencoded + multipart/form-data that supports multiple file uploads).
 - [x] Support for binary files in multipart/form-data
 - [x] Support for range requests( making it easy to stream videos and audio files)
-- [x] Very fast and efficient, uses epoll for event handling.
+- [x] Very fast (30K - 40K req/sec on 2 threads) and efficient, uses epoll for event handling.
 Consumes ~= 5 MB of memory for > 1,000,000 concurrent connections and < 15% CPU usage.
 - [x] Robust Middleware support at route, group, and application level.
 - [x] CMAKE integration
 - [x] Use of `solidc` library for common data structures and utilities.